Susan B. Anthony

 In 1872, Anthony was arrested in her hometown of Rochester, New York, for voting in violation of laws that allowed only men to vote.
 She was convicted in a widely publicized trial.
 Although she refused to pay the fine, the authorities declined to take further action.
 In 1878, Anthony and Stanton arranged for Congress to be presented with an amendment giving women the right to vote.
-Introduced by Sen. Aaron A. Sargent (R-CA), it later became known colloquially as the Susan B. Anthony Amendment.
+Introduced by Senator Aaron A. Sargent, it later became known colloquially as the Susan B. Anthony Amendment.
 It was eventually ratified as the Nineteenth Amendment to the U.S. Constitution in 1920.

 Anthony traveled extensively in support of women's suffrage, giving as many as 75 to 100 speeches per year and working on many state campaigns.
 She worked internationally for women's rights, playing a key role in creating the International Council of Women, which is still active.
 She also helped to bring about the World's Congress of Representative Women at the World's Columbian Exposition in Chicago in 1893.

 When she first began campaigning for women's rights, Anthony was harshly ridiculed and accused of trying to destroy the institution of marriage.
 Public perception of her changed radically during her lifetime, however.
 Her 80th birthday was celebrated in the White House at the invitation of President William McKinley.
 She became the first female citizen to be depicted on U.S. coinage when her portrait appeared on the 1979 dollar coin.